Mars Hill (CDP), Maine

 Mars Hill is a census-designated place (CDP) comprising the main village within the town of Mars Hill in Aroostook County, Maine, United States.
 The population of the CDP was 980 at the 2010 census, out of a population of 1,493 for the entire town.
 Prior to 2010, the village was part of the Mars Hill-Blaine CDP.

 Geography

-The Mars Hill CDP is located near the southwest corner of the town of Mars Hill, bordered by the town and CDP of Blaine to the south.
+The Mars Hill CDP is located near the southwestern corner of the town of Mars Hill, bordered by the town and CDP of Blaine to the south.
 U.S. Route 1 runs through the center of the CDP, leading northwest 14 mi to Presque Isle and south 27 mi to Houlton.
 U.S. Route 1A meets Route 1 at the center of the CDP and leads north 19 mi to Fort Fairfield, eventually rejoining Route 1 in Van Buren.

 According to the United States Census Bureau, the Mars Hill CDP has a total area of 5.6 sqkm, of which 5.5 sqkm is land and 0.1 sqkm, or 1.48%, is water.